Milnor fibre boundary of a non-isolated surface singularity: Bounds for and

-These inequalities are sharp: the lower bound is realized e.g. when $f$ is homogeneous (see (\ref{cor:corank})), while the upper bound by cylinders (see (\ref{EX3})).
+These inequalities are sharp: the lower bound is realized for example in the case of homogeneous singularities (see \ref{cor:corank}), while the upper bound is realized in the case of cylinders, see (\ref{EX3}).
 Decreasing $c(\Gmod)$ by (reduced) calculus, we decrease the difference between the two bounds as well.